statycc/loop-fission/README.md

 | `fission`  | transformed and parallelized programs, using our method         |
 | `alt`      | transformed and parallelized programs, using alternative method |

-A more detailed explanation in [about benchmark transformations](#about-benchmark-transformations).
+A more detailed explanation in [about benchmark transformations](#about-benchmark-transformations) section.

 ### Benchmark descriptions